-It's late, so another video tonight.
-This time: "Le tourbillon de la vie," sung by Jeanne Moreau, in the film Jules and Jim.
+It's late, so another video tonight: "Le tourbillon de la vie," sung by Jeanne Moreau in Jules and Jim.

 My mom rented this movie for me the summer after my freshman year of college--I had a year's worth of French under my belt, so she thought it was something I ought to see.